msangel/strftime4j/README.md

 Thread-save.

 Support all the standard syntax.
-The Ruby's implementation was taken as a reference spec.
+The Ruby's implementation was taken as an example spec.